BuddhoHub/codingRound/CONTRIBUTING.md

 4. Using maven-compiler plugin and maven-surefire plugin to generate testng reports.

 5. Create testng.xml file to enable one click test run.
-Coammand to be used : "mvn clean test".
+Command to be used : "mvn clean test".